vanshika77/face-detection/README.md

 ImageDataGenerator
 ____________________________________________________________________________________________________________________________________________________________________________________
-lets see how ImageDataGenerator works
+Lets see how ImageDataGenerator works.
 The Keras deep learning neural network library provides the capability to fit models using image data augmentation via the ImageDataGenerator class.